Live Music & Fitness around the Park

 Yes — volunteers are needed to make the event happen.
 Check the Volunteer section of this page learn more how to sign up to help.

-Yes, for each event (skaters, runners/walkers/wheelchairs, and strollers), the fastest participants will be in the leading wave.
+Yes.
+For each race division (kids, skaters, runners/walkers/strollers/wheelchairs), the fastest participants will be in the leading wave.
 You will start with your chosen wave according to your expected pace that you specify on the registration form.
-Wheelchair racers: you will also enter the run/walk wave that best corresponds with your expected pace.
+Strollers & wheelchair racers: you will also enter the run/walk wave that best corresponds with your expected pace.

-The start times for the three main events (skate, then run/walk/wheelchair, then stroller) are separated by 30 minutes starting at 10:00, 10:30, 11:00 (AM), respectively.
+The start times for the three main events (kids, skate, then run/walk/wheelchair/stroller) are separated by 15 minutes starting at 10:00, 10:15, 10:30 (AM), respectively.
 The first wave of each event starts at those times with subsequent waves staggered every 1 minute.

 Skate wave start times: